Brunxi/LUCID/README.md

 │   └── references/   # Contains OrthoFinder output and essential protein database ├── output/           # Directory for output files
 └── script/           # Analysis scripts
 ```

-**Important Note:** The `references/` directory contains a database of essential proteins for pathogenesis that is used as a reference for detecting Conserved Essential Proteins (CEPs) through comparative genomics using DIAMOND.
+**Important Note:** The `references/` directory contains a database of essential proteins for pathogenesis,, that is used as a reference for detecting Conserved Essential Proteins (CEPs) through comparative genomics using DIAMOND, and

 ### Genome Files
 Genome assembly and annotation file of the fungal species under investigation for transcriptomic analysis.